koaning/brent/readme.md

 ![](images/logo.png)
-> They're good DAGs brent.
+> They're good DAGs: brent.

 ## What it is